RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 ```

 ## What does it do?
 This middleware monitors for file changes in your project and tries to automatically refresh your browser when a change is detected.
-It uses a File Watcher to monitor for file changes, and a WebSocket connection in the browser to refresh the page.
-The middleware intercepts all HTML page requests and injects a block of code that hooks up the WebSocket interface to support the 'remote' refresh operation.
+It uses a `FileWatcher` to monitor for file changes, and a `WebSocket` 'server' that client pages connect to refresh the page.
+The middleware intercepts all HTML page requests and injects a block of JavaScript code that hooks up the client WebSocket interface to support the 'remote' refresh operation.
+When file changes are detected the server pushes the refresh requests to the pages that are listening on the WebSocket.

-This tool uses raw Web Sockets so it's very light weight with no additional library dependencies.
-You can also turn off Live Reload with a configuration setting in which case the middle ware is not hooked up at all.
+This tool uses raw WebSockets, so it's very light weight with no additional library dependencies.
+You can also turn off Live Reload with a configuration setting in which case the middleware is not hooked up at all.

 In order to restart the server for server code changes you need to run your application with `dotnet watch run`.
 This built-in tool automatically restarts your .NET Core application anytime a code change is made. `dotnet watch run` is optional, but without it server side code changes require you to manually restart the server.
 Razor Views/Pages don't require `dotnet watch run` to refresh since they are dynamically compiled in development.